 The 1926 Saint Xavier basketball team captured the school’s initial KHSAA state championship.
 This championship, the first of four in basketball, began the legacy of athletic excellence that has accounted for one hundred seventy-four team titles and countless individual champions over the years.
 Seventy-two years later, in 1998, the wrestling team added an exclamation point to the tradition of Tiger championship teams.
 By winning the team title that year, Saint Xavier accomplished the unprecedented feat of winning at least one state team championship in each of the KHSAA’s ten sanctioned sports.
 With this title, every banner in the Saint Xavier gym could now display the bold, gold numerals indicating a championship season.
-In 2001, the wrestlers made sure that those numerals would not be lonely when they added a second set of numerals to the list.
+The wrestlers captured their second title in 2001 and added a third in 2013.

 The Saint Xavier championship tradition counts fifty-three titles in swimming & diving, including consecutive streaks from 1947 – 1957 and the current record setting standard of twenty-nine that began in 1989.
 Marty O’Toole ’57, was an integral part of twenty-five of those championships, as both an All-American swimmer and coach of the Tigers.

 The tennis program can trace its championship tradition to 1932.
 In that year, the doubles combination of Warfield Donohue '33 and George Trakas '33, teamed up for one of the many doubles and singles tennis titles awarded prior to 1982 when the KHSAA began its sanction of team victories.
-In the past thirty-six state tournaments, the Tigers have won twenty-six state titles, finished runner-up nine times, and finished third once, since 1982 when the KHSAA first sanctioned a team championship.
+With the team championship in 2017, the ninth consecutive state title, the Tigers have won twenty-six state tournaments, finished runner-up nine times, and finished third once, since 1982 when the KHSAA first sanctioned a team championship.